miloszhoc/multi-select-google-sheets/Readme.md

 ﻿### Workflow:
 1. Select cell where you want to insert values.
-2. Click button in order to open dialog box with options.
+2. Click "add" button in order to open dialog box with options.
 3. Select options.
-4. Click "Add" button.
+4. Click "Send" button.

 ### In order to add next option to list:
 1) In view.html add: